dailybruin/the-stack/_posts/2020-05-12-covid-model.md

 \end{pmatrix}$$

 This example has simulated probabilities, but the real probabilities in our model are based on the number of GE, diversity and language courses in each major.
 So if a College of Letters and Science student in the mathematics department takes 140 units of major courses and 40 units of GEs, then the probability of the student being enrolled in the mathematics department is $$\frac{140}{180}$$, and, in the other GE-offering departments, is $$\frac{40}{180}$$, which in turn are distributed by department.
 So if there are three GE courses offered in total, with two of them being offered in department A and one being offered in department B, department A will have probability $$\frac{2}{3} * \frac{40}{180}$$, and department B will have probability $$\frac{1}{3} * \frac{40}{180}$$.

+_To learn more about how this article was made, watch the video below:_

+<iframe width="921" height="518" src="https://www.youtube.com/embed/Grgu3X1RmJY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>